JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/Reflectivite_2023_03_mot_du_president.md

 I'll let you meditate on this quote.
 <br style="clear:both;"/>

 > _Belief has attained the level of faith when it motivates life and shapes the mode of living.
 The acceptance of a teaching as true is not faith; that is mere belief.
 Neither is certainty nor conviction faith.
 A state of mind attains to faith levels only when it actually dominates the mode of living.
-Faith is a living attribute of genuine personal religious experience._ ([UB 101:8.1](/en/The_Urantia_Book/101#p8_1))
+Faith is a living attribute of genuine personal religious experience._ (<a id="a58_375"></a>[UB 101:8.1](/en/The_Urantia_Book/101#p8_1))

 To love is to serve.